fstark/icl-1501/System_Programmers_Manual.md

 used by the Standard Mini-Read/Write, and can, therefore, contain any value as established by the user.

-Bytes 5 through a of a program record contain the Segment ID and the Page Designator.
+Bytes 5 through 8 of a program record contain the Segment ID and the Page Designator.
 Through usage of these bytes, an overlay record can easily be located and loaded into memory.
-Bytes 5 through a are not used in a data file.
+Bytes 5 through 8 are not used in a data file.

 ### Figure 4 : Standard Mini-Tape Record Layout.